SilkRose/Pony/stories/matchbox-ponies/matchbox-ponies.md

 "Luna, bring me the pesticide, quickly."

-She was born from a tear.

 We outlawed eating grass in 507.

 "For greater good," said Harmony's Apostles.

-You know, trees must be tended.

 Discord molded them into a bouquet.

-Stars were painted on a ceiling.

-In her vault lied Forbidden Sugarcube.

 "Hooves off my daughter!"
 Velvet demanded.

-She scratched horn.
-It fell off.

-"Opaline, don't play with my ponies!"

 The Cutie Map began showing side-quests.

-"Tomorrow, we're playing hoofball with Spike."

-There's no cemetery, only huge forest.

 Harmony ended when they invented internet.